-The river otter trapping season opens October 22 in the Southeast, Upper Snake, and Salmon Trapping Regions, and November 1 in the Panhandle, Clearwater, Southwest and Magic Valley Trapping Regions.
+The river otter trapping season opens October 15 in the Southeast Region, October 22 in the Upper Snake and Salmon Trapping Regions, and November 1 in the Panhandle, Clearwater, Southwest and Magic Valley Trapping Regions.

 The map at the bottom of this page shows the counties within each trapping region; county descriptions are located near the map.
 The table below displays the status of each region for the current trapping season.

 |Clearwater||20||7||13||Open||Nov 1 - Mar 31, 2021|

 |Southeast||15||2||13||Open||Oct 15 - Mar 31, 2021|

 |The river otter season will close in each region 72 hours after the harvest quota for that region is reached.
 Trappers will be allowed to keep otters within this 72-hour period provided their personal quota of 3 has not been filled.
 Please call 1-800-323-4334 for the most up-to-date information on harvest limits and closures.|

 - Panhandle - Benewah, Bonner, Boundary, Kootenai and Shoshone counties.

 - Clearwater - Clearwater, Idaho, Latah, Lewis and Nez Perce counties.